Guidelines for Submission of Posters

-Both graduate and undergraduate students can also choose to enter the Student Poster Competition by marking the appropriate box on the submission form.
+Graduate and undergraduate students from four-year and two-year institutions can also choose to enter the Student Poster Competition by marking the appropriate box on the submission form.
 As all participants receive written evaluations and feedback, the competition provides students with a valuable opportunity to enhance their written and oral presentation skills.
-The NABT Four-Year College & University Student Research Award is sponsored Vernier Software & Technologies and will be given to the student whose poster covers the best research question, utilizes the scientific method to carry out his/her experimentation, and integrates the teaching and learning of biology either directly or indirectly into their work.
-Vernier also provides a Student Travel Award that is available for Graduate student entering the competition.
+The NABT University Student Research Award will be given to the student whose poster covers the best research question, utilizes the scientific method to carry out his/her experimentation, and integrates the teaching and learning of biology either directly or indirectly into their work.
+Vernier Software and Technology also provides a Student Travel Award that is available for graduate students entering the competition.
 The Student Travel Award is selected from proposal submissions.
-Proposals submitted after the July 22nd, 2013 deadline will NOT be allowed to compete in the Student Poster Competition.
+Proposals submitted after the July 15th, 2014 deadline will NOT be allowed to compete in the Student Poster Competition.
 Entries are limited to one poster per student.

 To create the most positive experience, students and advisers are strongly encouraged to review the guidelines and scoring rubric for the Poster Session.

 If you have any questions or comments, please contact Kathy Gallucci at firstname.lastname@example.org.